nsidc/qgreenland/README.md

 # Getting Started

-As of this writing, the oldest version of QGIS we support is 3.10.x.
+As of this writing, the oldest version of QGIS we support is 3.16.x LTR.
 You can find downloads and instructions [here](https://qgis.org/en/site/forusers/download.html).

 After installing QGIS, [download QGreenland](http://www.qgreenland.org/explore)